brendanjcrowe/game_of_life/README.md

 To add new patterns, simply add new static methods to the `Patterns` class in `game_logic.py`.

 To customize the visualization, modify the `Visualizer` class in `visualization.py`.

+To implement more sophisticated agent behaviors, modify the `_choose_agent_action` method in the `AgentBasedGameOfLife` class.

 ## Requirements